MaxTorop/MaxTorop.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD candidate in Prof. [Jennifer Dy's Machine Learning (ML) Lab](https://mllabneu.github.io/) at Northeastern University.
 I'm broadly interested in out-of-distribution detection, interpretable ML and self-supervised learning.
 I also collaborate with scientists at [MSKCC](https://www.mskcc.org), developing applications of ML to dermatology.
-I interned at Apple during the summer of 2024, focusing on methods for Data Valuation.
+I was a research intern at Apple during the summer of 2024, focusing on methods for data valuation.

 <!--
 I'm also collaborating with scientists at [MSKCC](https://www.mskcc.org) to develop applications of ML for dermatology.